Using a template grid for resizing

 3. The Re-Size Mode property

-During viewing, the ability to resize a dashboard (or view) is controlled by the dashboard's Re-Size Mode property, which has four options: scroll, scale, resize, and Responsive.
+When viewing the dashboard, its size can change according to the dashboard's Re-Size Mode property, which has four options: Scroll, Scale, Resize, and Responsive.

-When you create a new dashboard, it is given the default width and height 1024 by 768 units/pixels and its Re-Size Mode property is set to scroll.
-Under this mode:
+When you create a new dashboard, its Re-Size Mode property is initially set to scroll.
+In this mode:

 - The dashboard does not change size (width or height) when you resize your browser window.

-- The elements on the dashboard (e.g. charts and other components) do not change size or position relative to the dashboard when the browser window is resized.
+- The elements on the dashboard (e.g., charts, filters, and components) do not change size or position relative to the dashboard when the browser window is resized.

 - If the browser window is resized large enough, the dashboard will be centered horizontally and positioned at the top of the viewing area.

-- You can use the zoom slider and the View panel from the status bar to zoom in, zoom out, or pan the dashboard.
+- You can use the zoom slider and the view panel in the status bar to zoom in, zoom out, or pan the dashboard.

-- 'Pinch-to-zoom' will also work in scroll mode.
+- 'Pinch-to-zoom' will also work in scroll mode on touch devices.

-- Since this mode is the default setting, there's no further design work you need to do other than deciding on the width and height of the dashboard.
-This makes it easier for testing as well since you can be sure the dashboard looks more or less the same using different monitors, devices, and resolutions.
+- No further design work is necessary other than deciding on the width and height of the dashboard.
+The dashboard contents will look more or less the same using different monitors, devices, and resolutions.

-- If your dashboard is very large, important information on the dashboard itself may be scrolled out of view initially and potentially missed by a user.
+- If your dashboard is very large, important information may be scrolled out of view initially and potentially missed by a viewer.

-When the Re-Size Mode property of a dashboard is set to scale, the dashboard (including its contents) will be scaled to fit the available viewing area.
-Under this mode:
+When the Re-Size Mode property of a dashboard is set to scale, the dashboard and its contents will be scaled to fit the available viewing area.
+In this mode:

 - The entire dashboard will be initially visible without any scrollbars present.
 This is also the behavior whenever the browser window is resized.

-- By default, the aspect ratio of the dashboard is maintained upon resizing of the browser window.
-If you don't want the aspect ratio to be maintained, set the dashboard's Ignore Aspect Ratio On Re-Size property to true.
+- By default, the aspect ratio of the dashboard is maintained for different screen and window sizes.
+If you don't want the aspect ratio to be maintained, enable the dashboard's property option Ignore Aspect Ratio On Re-Size.

-- You can use the zoom slider and the View panel from the status bar to zoom in, zoom out, or pan the dashboard.
-Scrollbars will appear as needed in this case.
-The regular scale behavior will be re-applied though whenever the browser window is resized (i.e. the dashboard will be scaled to fit the available space again).
+- You can use the zoom slider and the view panel in the status bar to zoom in, zoom out, or pan the dashboard.
+Scrollbars will appear as needed when zooming in.

-- 'Pinch-to-zoom' will also work in scale mode.
+- 'Pinch-to-zoom' will also work in scale mode on touch devices.

-- The downside of using the scale mode is that text may become unreadable when the browser window is resized too small.
+- The downside of using the scale mode is that content may initially be too small to see when the screen or window is too small.

-The resize mode is a smart resizing option that is designed to be used in conjunction with a template grid, which allows you to set up charts and other components on your dashboard for resizing within a tabular or grid-like layout.
-Under this mode:
+The resize mode is a smart resizing option that is designed to be used in conjunction with a template grid, which allows you to set up the elements of your dashboard for resizing within a grid-like layout.
+In this mode:

-- The dashboard canvas is resized to fit the available viewing area without any scrollbars.
+- The dashboard canvas is resized to fit the available viewing area without scrollbars.

-- By default, the aspect ratio of the dashboard is maintained upon resizing of the browser window.
-If you don't want the aspect ratio to be maintained, set the Ignore Aspect Ratio On Re-Size property to true.
+- By default, the aspect ratio of the dashboard is maintained when resizing.
+If you always want content to be resized to fill all available screen space, enable the Ignore Aspect Ratio On Re-Size property option.

-- One of the advantages of using this mode in conjunction with a template grid is that the components on the dashboard are truly resized instead of just scaled.
-This lets you take advantage of any smart layout or labeling logic that may be built into the components.
-For example, when a chart is resized smaller, the chart axes may adjust themselves to show fewer labels to avoid overlap and maintain readability.
+- Elements on the dashboard will resize along with the dashboard and the screen or window provided they have been attached to the template grid's cells (see below).
+This lets you take advantage of any smart layout or labeling logic that may be built into visualizations.
+For example, when a chart is resized smaller, the chart axes adjust the label text size and layout to avoid overlap and maintain readability.

 The responsive mode is also designed to be used in conjunction with a template grid, but takes smart resizing a step further.
-This mode reflows the individual cells from left to right and then from top to bottom according to the available space on the screen, allowing the same dashboard to fit both the largest screens and the smallest screens automatically.
+This mode reflows and wraps the individual cells from left to right and then from top to bottom according to the available space on the screen, allowing the same dashboard to fit both the largest screens and the smallest screens automatically.
 In this mode:

 - The layout of the cells on the canvas is computed based on the page size and is recomputed when resizing.
 For example, the layout will change when a mobile device changes from portrait to landscape mode.

-- Grouping cells ensures they are kept together when the layout is computed.
+- You can use cell groups to keep cells together when the layout is computed.

-For additional information on the Responsive mode, see the article Responsive Layout Dashboard Mode.
+For additional information on Responsive mode, see the article Responsive layout dashboard mode.

 4. Define a template grid

-This section shows you how to define a template grid and use it to resize components on a dashboard with Re-Size Mode set to resize.
+This section shows you how to define a template grid and use it to resize components on a dashboard with Re-Size Mode set to Resize or Responsive.

 4.2.
 Add a template grid